ShabbyX/libpandoc/README.markdown

 ## Changelog

-  * 0.7 - Updated to pandoc version 1.13 and higher
+  * 0.7 - Updated to Pandoc version 1.13 and higher
-  * 0.6 - Updated to pandoc version 1.10 and higher
+  * 0.6 - Updated to Pandoc version 1.10 and higher
   * 0.5 - Implemented XML generics to support all config settings.

 ## Authors

-Original author is Anton Tayanovskyy <name.surname@gmail.com>, but he seems to be inactive regarding libpandoc.
+Original author is Anton Tayanovskyy <name.surname@gmail.com>.

 Shahbaz Youssefi <shabbyx@gmail.com> is the current maintainer.
 Bug reports and feature requests are welcome.

 [haskell]:          http://www.haskell.org